First Look Friday Quick Small Reviews. IRON NEST: Heavy Turret Simulator, Static Dread: The Submarine, Low-Budget Repairs and Night Spasm

 Today it’s time to get to the fairy tale by Strugatsky, this one is a bit of a weird one for non-soviet person, even younger generations of Russians probably will not understand a lot of humour and messages here, honestly I potentially missed some myself, since I might be a boomer, but not that old.
 Still it’s a very good book and might be just interesting window back into that era (why I also like Strugatsky’s books).
 Now with more details… Continue reading “Dungeon Bookshelf vol.5: Monday Begins on Saturday”

-Dungeon Bookshelf vol.4: The Final Circle of Paradise (Predatory Things of the Century)
+Dungeon Bookshelf vol.4: The Final Circle of Paradise (Predatory Things of the Century).

 Got some time this week so we are back to some book reviews again.
 My vacation selection has only a couple left, so almost done with it, but I’m also still reading on my swimming pool “commute”, so there’s still a lot of material.

 More Strugatsky brothers and their soviet sci-fi, at this point I’m quite dedicated to just read all their works, because I’m already quite deep, enjoy it a lot and some of the books form a whole universe that would be nice to explore fully.
 This time we are full future (or well actually future for them, but we are almost in that future currently, a bit altered version, but close, which makes it more interesting) and on Earth, so no space travels and other races, just our own issues as a future society that achieved abundance and peace.
-A little bit of dystopia today, let’s go… Continue reading “Dungeon Bookshelf vol.4: The Final Circle of Paradise (Predatory Things of the Century)”
+A little bit of dystopia today, let’s go… Continue reading “Dungeon Bookshelf vol.4: The Final Circle of Paradise (Predatory Things of the Century).”

 Dungeon Bookshelf vol.3: Prisoners of Power (The Inhabited Island)